Committees

 Biosolids Committee

-The Biosolids Committee promotes education, networking and sound public policy in the field of biosolids while advocating proper management of biosolids by utilities, haulers, land appliers and other biosolids end users.
-The Biosolids Committee develops technical education seminars.
-In addition, the committee routinely conducts conference calls to keep their membership informed.
-The committee also coordinates with the WEF Residuals and Biosolids Committee to disseminate national information to local members.
+The Biosolids Committee promotes education, networking, and sound public policy in the field of biosolids, while advocating for proper biosolids management by utilities, haulers, land appliers, and other end users.

 Manuel Moncholi, PhD, P.E.